Amicus Productions: Science fiction, espionage, drama

 Amicus Productions produced a few science fiction films, including a 1967 double bill of The Terrornauts and They Came from Beyond Space that were produced when Joseph E. Levine, who Rosenberg had previously worked with, told Rosenberg that if Amicus could produce two films for £200,000, Embassy Pictures would finance and release both of them.

-Amicus later produced a trilogy of adaptations of several of the works of Edgar Rice Burroughs, including The Land That Time Forgot (1975), At the Earth's Core (1976), and The People That Time Forgot (1977).
+Amicus later produced a trilogy of adaptations of the works of Edgar Rice Burroughs, including The Land That Time Forgot (1974), At the Earth's Core (1976), and The People That Time Forgot (1977).

-After Amicus

-Milton Subotsky relocated to Canada for a time and unsuccessfully tried to carry on the anthology convention with such films as The Uncanny (1977) and The Monster Club (1981); Peter Cushing came along for the former but passed on the latter.
-Subotsky secured the rights to some Stephen King properties in the early 1980s and got a credit on the King anthology film Cat's Eye (1985).
-His final credits, again based on King properties, would be Sometimes They Come Back (1991), The Lawnmower Man (1992), and Sometimes They Come Back...
-Again (1996), the last title bearing Subotsky's final credit; he had died in 1991.

-Today
+2000s

 In 2003, Anchor Bay Entertainment released a five disc DVD box-set of Amicus films in a coffin-shaped container in the UK.
 In 2005, Amicus was revived to produce homages to the old titles as well as original horror fare.
 Their first production was Stuart Gordon's Stuck (2007).

+Resurrection of Amicus

+In 2023 it was announced that Amicus would recommence film production, led by Lawrie Brewster, Sarah Daly and Megan Tremethick, with support from the Subotsky family.
+Amicus would produce the upcoming film In the Grip of Terror.
+Variety reported "The filmmaker (Brewster) and his team are also starting a crowdfunding campaign to facilitate the initial stages of the project.
+Their goal is far more ambitious than just one film.
+'Our aim is to re-establish Amicus Productions as a beacon of independent British horror', Brewster said."